 Learn to ID a phishing email/landing page

 Trained eyes can spot phishing emails easily.
 But for most individuals, it is more challenging.
-To fight the phish properly, make sure they see the signs on messages and landing pages.
+To protect yourself from phishing, make sure they see the signs on messages and landing pages.

 We have an article with examples of phishing emails that are perfect for beginners to spot the phish.

-Organizations provide the tools and knowledge that help Fight the Phish.
+Organizations provide the tools and knowledge that help prevent pshishing

 The hard truth for any organization is that no matter how sophisticated technological barriers like firewalls, phishing emails will bypass them.
 Attacks are more sophisticated, threat actors are more numerous, and backed by various organizations with various goals (some even political).

 So, relying on technological barriers alone is not enough, and organizations must invest in employee-based defense.
-They achieve this by providing the tools and knowledge that empower the workforce to fight the phish.
+They achieve this by providing the tools and knowledge that empower the workforce to fight against a phishing attack.

 Employee-based organizational defense against Phishing has three building blocks: identification, report, and response.